kudeore/Bank_fraud_classification/README.md

 - need to do Hyper parameter tuning using Grid CV
 - need to do K fold cross validation
 - -different strategies can be tried for missing data imputation and encoding
+- Pipeline for data processing can be created
+- Error handling need to done